-Stephen Crotty, Director of Operations
+Stephen Crotty, Chief Operations Officer

 Stephen joined the team in July 2009 and brings 30 years of Banff hospitality-based experience to the organization.
 He is leading a competent, dedicated group of managers and staff in the hotel, food services, housekeeping, maintenance, and the building and grounds departments.
 Stephen’s extensive background, while diverse, has a common thread in focusing on Guest Service in all aspects of operations.
 He has a strong connectivity to the Bow Valley through his family, career, recreational pursuits and volunteerism.

 Tim Binks, Director of Finance and Human Resources

 Originally from New Zealand, Tim has an interesting professional background that includes holding a number of accounting and business management roles in a large, international accounting firm, to Chief Financial Officer/Director for FREERIDENZ, a smaller tourism business.
 Most recently he spent the winter ski patrolling at Sunshine Village.
 Tim has volunteered in Kashmir, India, he holds an advance first aid certificate and speaks intermediate Japanese.
 He is also a Chartered Accountant with a Bachelor of Commerce in Finance and a Prince2 Project Management designation.